convention-change/convention-change-log/README.md

 # generate configuration in git repository root path
 $ convention-change-log init
 # files will be added `.versionrc`
+$ convention-change-log init --dry-init
+# only configuration files will be displayed

 ## To generate the change log, this must run the repository root path and the project must be managed by git.
 # it is recommended to be implemented every time --dry-run check to prevent errors